EdgeLordKirito/YoutubeChannelIdExtractor/README.md

 https://www.youtube.com/@Name

 Usage
-arg 1 is the Link
+arg 1 is the Link or an input file every single line of the file is used as an input
-arg 2 is optional and is a filepath that point to an output file
+arg 2 is the optional output file Path